 I’m officially hooked on baking with tea.
 I’m craving baked goods with chamomile, oolong, and chrysanthemum.
 Why?
-I learned the trick to getting a vibrant tea flavor in my baking and I’m itching to experiment.
+I learned the trick to getting a vibrant tea flavor in my baking and I’m going to show you how to make tea-infused cakes and cookies and other desserts with one simple trick.

 I’ve tried baking with tea before, but I couldn’t get the tea flavor to come through strongly enough.
 I’ve tried: